syncfusion-content/uwp-docs/uwp/Calculator/Appearance-and-Styling.md

 ---
 layout: post
-title: Appearence and Styling in UWP Calculator control | Syncfusion®
+title: Appearance and Styling in UWP SfCalculator | Syncfusion®
-description: Learn here all about Appearence and Styling in Syncfusion® UWP Calculator (SfCalculator) control, its elements and more.
+description: Learn how to customize the appearance and styling of the Syncfusion UWP SfCalculator control using FunctionsPaneStyle, DisplayPaneStyle, and other properties.
 platform: uwp
 control: SfCalculator
 documentation: ug
 ---

-# Appearance and Styling in UWP Calculator (SfCalculator) control
+# Appearance and Styling in UWP SfCalculator

 All the panes in SfCalculator can be customized easily.
 The panes can be styled as follows: